 Research in the USA has reported that, within a similar scheme to Peer Mentoring Schemes in the UK, ‘‘mentors discussed a variety of issues and problems with their mentees.
 Substance abuse and addiction were major problems faced by many mentees’’ (Stacer and Roberts, 2018: 15).
 Two further issues that were commonly faced involved problems with housing and employment (Stacer and Roberts, 2018).
 As well as guidance being offered on these important issues, there might also be other significant considerations that could be used to rehabilitate offenders into a changed way of thinking.
 Schaefer (2017) has reported the utility of challenging offending identities by using cognitive behavioural techniques and promoting identity substitutions.
 This article seeks to examine these measures more closely and to envisage what these might consist of for a particular crime type.
 If suitable empathy is shown toward the situation of the service user (a name given to individuals sentenced to a community order in England and Wales) and the appropriate guidance is given, this could serve as a significant factor in the continuation decision (Paternoster, 1989).
 Essentially, this is the decision which faces former offenders of whether to reoffend (Paternoster, 1989).
-At least from an academic perspective, a review of this decision for acquisitive crime in particular, appears undocumented.
+At least from an academic perspective, a review of this decision for acquisitive crime appears undocumented.

 The importance of insight and tailored interventions for acquisitive crime (or what is termed in the USA as property crime) stems from its label as a high-volume crime (Ratcliffe, 2009).
 In England and Wales, between July 2016 and June 2017, over 1.3 million acquisitive crime offences were recorded by the police, of which 427, 561 were cases of vehicle crime offences (ONS, 2017); this constitutes nearly a third of all acquisitive crime.
 In the USA, vehicle theft refers to the theft or attempted theft of a motor vehicle (FBI: UCR, 2010a) whereas in the UK, vehicle offences refer to Aggravated Vehicle Taking, Theft from a Motor Vehicle, Theft or Unauthorised Taking of a Motor Vehicle and Interfering with a Motor Vehicle (Home Office, 2018).
 In the UK, the category for vehicle crime is broader than it is in the USA predominantly because it includes Theft from a Motor Vehicle which in the USA would be classed as a larceny-theft (FBI: UCR, 2010b).
 Given the extent to which this crime type is recorded, its effective reduction could assist in transforming the lives of offenders and this in turn could have a significant impact on the amount of vehicle crime that is experienced.